Demotive/govuk_transformation_dashboard/_posts/2000-01-21-apply-visa.markdown

 homepage-intro: |
-    If you need a visa to visit the UK you will be able to apply using a simple online service
+    If you need a visa to visit the UK you’ll be able to apply using a simple online service

 detail-page-intro: |
-    If you need a visa to visit the UK you will be able to apply using a simple online service
+    If you need a visa to visit the UK you’ll be able to apply using a simple online service

 digital-strategy-statement: |